spannm/ucanaccess/SourceForge/README.txt

  the correct IS_AUTOINCREMENT informations the correct IS_GENERATEDCOLUMN	(used for calculated fields) the customized column ORIGINAL_TYPE(original type in access)
-- Customized DatabaseMetaData.getClientInfoProperties method that now returns ucanaccess driver available properties.
+- Customized DatabaseMetaData.getClientInfoProperties method that now returns UCanAccess driver available properties.

 Implemented, for counters handling:
 DISABLE AUTOINCREMENT ON TABLE_NAME